If you have noticed a change in the skin on your dog’s elbow, you’ll very likely want to know what is it.

 Hydrogomas by themselves don’t pose a threat to a dog’s health, unless they split or become infected.

-Preventing your dog’s elbow from further impact or trauma by providing a soft sleeping surface (orthopedic and thick soft dog beds work well), or using a soft dog elbow pad/sleeve, can help the elbow over time.
+Preventing your dog’s elbow from further impact or trauma by providing a soft sleeping surface (a soft dog bed with good support), or using a soft dog elbow pad/sleeve, can help the elbow over time.

 Surgery can sometimes be performed on the hygroma where placing a drain inside it (if the sac is large) allows the sac to drain over time.

 Usually you won’t know whether a swelling/sac on your dog’s elbow is a hygroma or a tumor, so it’s best to see a vet with help in figuring out which one it is.